Resilience Isn’t Your Problem — Depletion Is

 If coping leaves you functional but disconnected, it’s time to go deeper.

-Allowing progress without self-criticism
+progress without pressure

-Asking for support before collapse
+support before collapse

-Choosing alignment over optimization
+alignment over optimization

 When Resilience Quietly Breaks Down